|

 a playoff tune-up against McClatchy he got a taste.

-With Capital Christian leading 7-1 in the sixth inning, Ritchey was summoned in relief
+leading 7-1 in the sixth inning, Ritchey was summoned in relief with the bases loaded.
+Lions

-hitless on the day, stepped to the plate.
-With the count 1-2, Ben threw a change-up down and
+the plate.
+With the count 1-2, Ben threw a change-up down and away.
+James, who would lead the

-away.
-James, who would lead the area in home runs with seven, “stepped over (the plate) and
+area in home runs with seven, “stepped over (the plate) and stroked it,” Ritchey marvels,

-stroked it,” Ritchey marvels, admitting giving up the grand slam was a first.
-“It was
+admitting giving up the grand slam was a first.
+“It was definitely

-definitely humbling.”
+humbling.”

-This summer, Ritchey and Dubon are playing for the
+This summer, Ritchey and

-Sacramento Stingers, a 17U
+Dubon are playing for the Sacramento Stingers, a 17U

-travel ball team organized and coached by Reggie Christiansen of Sacramento State, who led his team
+travel ball team organized and coached by Reggie Christiansen of Sacramento State, who led his team to

-as well as lower division schools like Capital Christian.
+as lower division schools like Capital Christian.

-In a recent qualifier for the Don Mattingly World Series, the
+In a recent qualifier

-Stingers swept the tournament (6-0 record) and Dubon was chosen
+for the Don Mattingly World Series, the Stingers swept the tournament (6-0 record) and

 Mauricio Dubon sliding into third base in a game at Raley Field.